evan2304/independent-study/blog/entry-three.md

 **effect parameter:** the setting of the effect.
 E.g. if the effect type is VOLUME the effect parameter could be GAIN. (essentially increasing the volume.)<br>
 **value:** the value the parameter should increase or decrease by.<br>

-**Sometimes you don't want to apply the effect to the whole track!** If that is the case, you can uses envelopes!
+**Sometimes you don't want to apply the effect to the whole track!** If that is the case, you can use envelopes!

-**envelopes:** use value-time pairs to pinpoint where the effects will differ from the other parts of the track. e.g. (-50, 1, -5, 6) -> a point is placed at measure 1 at -50 decibels and another point is placed at measure 6 at -5 decibels.
+**envelopes:** use value-time pairs to pinpoint where the effects will differ from the other parts of the track. e.g. (-50, 1, -5, 6) **->** a point is placed at measure 1 at -50 decibels and another point is placed at measure 6 at -5 decibels.
 A smooth transition then happens between these points.

 *NOTE:* dB value can be between -60 and +12